sayak119/FORMOCR/README.md

 ```
 20. Once the keys are changed, new executables need to be generated again or build from the source for the code to work.
 21. The need for Azure storage blobs is just for training the model.
+22. Please refer to the `docs` folder for more information on usage.

 ## Starting the Project from The Source Code
 1. Install python and Pip  based on the platform - mac/linux/windows.